25prabhu10/notes/docs/Concepts/Application Security/index.md

 4. What are the other techniques to find bugs?

    - **_Code Coverage Tools_** - Code coverage provides information about whether, and optionally how often certain parts of an application have been executed.
-It’s commonly used to determine how thoroughly a test suite exercises a particular codebase.
+It's commonly used to determine how thoroughly a test suite exercises a particular codebase.
 [JestJS](https://jestjs.io/) is testing framework for JavaScript with code coverage.
    - **_Software Composition Analysis_** - Identify Vulnerabilities In Open Source Libraries used as dependencies in the project.
 [RetireJS](https://github.com/RetireJS/retire.js) is one such tool for JavaScript.

 ::: tip